 Data mining tools, neural networks, and such.
 People say those are black boxes; black boxes because we cannot see how they work inside.

-So, Explainable AI is something that will bridge the gap between the user and the AI itself.
-So, in order to increase the trust, the explanation has to come with the solution.
+Explainable AI bridges the gap between the data and the user.
+So, to increase trust, the explanation has to come from the AI itself

 3. Water stewardship